How my daughter discovered that growing things makes her happy.

 And the one thing that has had such a profound impact on her?

-She’s planted seeds and tiny seedlings, waters them, prunes them, harvests them, and transplants them as needed.
-And not only are all these plants growing, they’re thriving.
+She’s planted seeds and tiny seedlings, waters and prunes them, harvests them, and transplants them as needed.
+And not only are all these plants growing, but they’re also thriving.
 Just like she is.

 Just like she is.

 At first, she started with herbs, hoping to have her own fresh supplies for cooking.
 Then she branched out to edible flowers and a few vegetables.

 She’s devouring books on the benefits of botanicals, how to make her own teas, and how best to nurture her plants.